Why do opera singers use so much vibrato?

 Voice types in opera often differ to those in musical theatre, using much more vibrato – and are often much louder.
-This is because of the long history of the form, which was performed before microphones were created, so opera singers had to project over the orchestra without amplification.
+This is because of the long history of opera, which was performed before microphones were created, so opera singers had to project over the orchestra without amplification.

 Musical theatre is a comparably newer art form, so its singers are often given microphones to help them to be heard over a loud band or orchestra.